God’s New Covenant plan is much better than an obsolete, national, theocratic tax designed to support an obsolete, national, religious system.

 In the New Covenant, tithing is for no one; generosity is for everyone.
 Generosity is not only for the mature elite.
 So there is a middle ground between the law of tithing and the “inspiration and do-as-you-feel” kind of giving.

 The middle ground is generosity.
 Preach that word during every offering.
 Leave tithing in the past, and grow people up past “inspiration and do-as-you-feel” in giving.
 Tell them the New Covenant and life in the kingdom of God requires generosity with God’s kingdom resources he has entrusted to kingdom citizens.

-The New Covenant Scriptures nowhere endorse or command the tithe for the church.
+The New Covenant Scriptures (New Testament) nowhere endorse or command the tithe for the church.
 Instead, they teach grace and generosity and a moved and willing heart during offering time in the church service.
 God honors grace and generosity.

 Therefore, everyone needs to give something, say the New Covenant Scriptures.
 If you go regularly (or even semi-regularly) to a local church, you need to give some money, even if it is not ten percent off gross pay.
 God may call you to give more than that amount!
 But you have to give something, even if it is sacrificial.
 You have to be generous.
 The paltry giving percentage of the church must rise, beyond just the few who give regularly.

 How does this post about tithing and generosity help me grow in Christ?

 Yes, if you have generosity of soul, which expresses itself in generosity with your money, you will reap an abundant harvest, both spiritual and monetary.
 “This is the prosperity gospel!”
 No, it is Scriptural, and it makes sense when one contemplates the character of God.
 He gave his very best—his Son—and now he is reaping a worldwide spiritual kingdom which uses and needs earthly money, if it is to go around the globe.
 Reaping and sowing is biblical, and often the reaping and sowing is monetary.